-Dept. of Computer Science and Electrical Engineering University of Maryland Baltimore County Baltimore, Maryland allgood1@umbc.edu 2nd Charles K. Nicholas Dept. of Computer Science and Electrical Engineering University of Maryland Baltimore County Baltimore, Maryland nicholas@umbc.edu
+University of Maryland Baltimore County, Baltimore, MD 21250, USA allgood1@umbc.edu, nicholas@umbc.edu

-Abstract-Quantum computing has evolved quickly in recent years and is showing significant benefits in a variety of fields.
-Malware analysis is one of those fields that could also take advantage of quantum computing.
-The combination of software used to locate the most frequent hashes and n-grams between benign and malicious software (KiloGram) [1] and a quantum search algorithm could be beneficial, by loading the table of hashes and n-grams into a quantum computer, and thereby speeding up the process of mapping n-grams to their hashes.
-The first phase will be to use KiloGram [1] to find the top-khashes and n-grams for a large malware corpus.
-From here, the resulting hash table is then loaded into a quantum machine.
+Abstract.
+Quantum computing has evolved quickly in recent years and is showing significant benefits in a variety of fields, especially in the realm of cybersecurity.
+The combination of software used to locate the most frequent hashes and n-grams that identify malicious software could greatly benefit from a quantum algorithm.
+By loading the table of hashes and n-grams into a quantum computer we can speed up the process of mapping n-grams to their hashes.
+The first phase will be to use KiloGram to find the top-k hashes and n-grams for a large malware corpus.
+From here, the resulting hash table is then loaded into a quantum simulator.
 A quantum search algorithm is then used search among every permutation of the entangled key and value pairs to find the desired hash value.
-This prevents one from having to re-compute hashes for a set of n-grams, which can take on average O(MN)time, whereas the quantum algorithm could take $O(\sqrt{N})$ in the number of table lookups to find the desired hash values.
+This prevents one from having to re-compute hashes for a set of n-grams, which can take on average O(MN) time, whereas the quantum algorithm could take $O(\sqrt{N})$ in the number of table lookups to find the desired hash values.